 Curve is not a credit card.
-You can't buy or pay anything with a Curve card alone, instead at least one right credit or debit card is needed to be linked with.
-Curve Blue is a free payment card that conveys a payment transaction to another card set in advance by the card user.
-For example, with the combination of Curve and Bank Norwegian credit card, the transaction is executed in Curve, which forwards the payment in real time to Norwegian's credit card.
+You can't buy or pay anything with a Curve card alone, instead, at least one right credit or debit card is needed to be linked.
+Curve Standard is a free payment card that conveys a payment transaction to another card set in advance by the card user.
+For example, with the combination of Curve and Bank Norwegian credit card, the transaction is executed in Curve, which forwards the payment in real-time to Norwegian's credit card.

-Since Curve is not a traditional card, almost anyone living in the European Economy area (EEA) can get it by ordering online.
-A London-based company is behind this card, but Curve card is marketed in the EEA and soon avaiable also in the United States.
-Curve card is a genuine plastic or metal card bearing the same features as all bank cards have, it is PIN-code enabled and it has contactless payment feature.
-All the settings of the card can be managed easily thru the application installed into a mobile phone.
-The card can be used in the internet and physically in almost any Mastercard approved shopping site just like a regular card.
+Since Curve is not a traditional card, almost anyone living in the European Economy Area (EEA) can get it by ordering online.
+A London-based company is behind this card, but the Curve card is marketed in the EEA and soon be available also in the United States.
+A curve card is a genuine plastic or metal card bearing the same features as all bank cards have, it is PIN-code enabled and it has a contactless payment feature.
+All the settings of the card can be managed easily thru the application installed on a mobile phone.
+The card can be used on the internet and physically on almost any Mastercard-approved shopping site just like a regular card.

-This feature of Curve card is useful especially for those who have their own credit cards, work cards and perhaps a common card among couples.
+This feature of the Curve card is useful, especially for those who have their credit cards, work cards and perhaps a common card among couples.
 You can always pay for a purchase with Curve, and choose from the application beforehand or afterwards to which card it will be charged.

 Benefit 2: Debit Fronted Credit

 With Curve, you can pay with a credit card even in stores that accept only debit payments.
-Curve itself is a debit card which is able to forward the transaction to an underlying credit card.
+The curve itself is a debit card that can forward the transaction to an underlying credit card.

 This feature comes with an extra 1,5% charge when paying government fees.
 See the latest fee information on the Curve website.

-For purchases either with a debit or credit card, paying with a currency outside the card's home currency, the bank converts the amount into the currency of your bank card using the average exchange rate of the currency involved and the bank also charges a conversion fee of about 2%.
+For purchases either with a debit or credit card whereas paying the transaction with a currency outside the card's primary currency, the bank converts the amount into your card's currency using agreed exchange rates.
+On top of this, a regular bank also charges an additional conversion fee of about 2%.
 Curve offers almost free currency conversions on bank days.
 It handles the currency conversion on behalf of the underlying card's bank by using Mastercard Exchange Rates without any supplementary fees.
 Mastercard rates are close to the interbank exchange rates.

-With the free version of Curve card, you can withdraw money from ATM machines at least £200 within a month period without costs.
+With the free version of the Curve card, you can withdraw money from ATMs at least £200 within a month without cost.